Slickplan

 Is there an option among your concepts that warrants development?

 Look back at the problem you defined and your customer or user’s needs.
-Go through your criteria of screening concepts again.
+Go through your screening criteria again.
+Check your refined concept against your business strategy, taking into account addressable market size, target audience, competition, pricing and commercial viability.

 • Profit potential